junxit/us-congress-bills-111/metadata.md

 - 2009-07-23 — Introduced in Senate
 - 2009-07-23 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2009-07-29 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2009-10-05 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+With written report No. 111-86.
+- 2009-10-05 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+With written report No. 111-86.
+- 2009-10-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 171.